 This isn't as simple a question as it might seem.
 I've been working as an acupuncturist for many years, and in my experience I've found it to be tremendously useful for many people, particularly for pain-related conditions and stress/anxiety, and I believe it has an important role to play in the management of other conditions too.

-But I try to constantly remind myself that I am subject to bias just like anyone else.
+But I try to constantly remind myself that I am subject to bias just like anyone else, and I have to remain open to changing my opinions in the face of good evidence.
 There are many types of bias, but confirmation bias is perhaps the one practitioners like myself have to be particularly wary of.
 For example, let's say someone seeks my services for low back pain.
 I'd carry out a careful examination, and probably use some tuina massage to begin the treatment and get a sense of what feels tight or tender etc. I might use cupping (demonstrated in this video) to invigorate the circulation of blood and loosen the muscles and connective tissue.
 Then I would use a selection of acupuncture points based on what I've felt at and around the area of pain, and some further away from the area because of their traditional usage, or their anatomical relationship to the painful area.
 I would also try to consider and address any underlying factors that may be contributing to the problem.

 I might also consult a resource such as A Manual of Acupuncture, remembering that the patient complained that her back and knees were always cold - and find that the point Shangliao (Bladder 31) is specifically mentioned in that context.
 So I'd be naturally inclined to add that into the mix too.